 Do You Get A Refund If You Cancel Your Car Insurance

-It is very likely that an insurance provider will charge a penalty for cancelling a policy before renewal.
+It is very likely that an insurance provider will charge a penalty for canceling a policy before renewal.
 It is also possible that a refund will be in order if the full year has been already paid for.
 When applying to cancel an annually paid insurance policy, the insurance company may prorate the refund amount based on the number of months that have elapsed since the policy began and pay out the difference amount.
 In a prorated cancellation method you may probably get a refund for the full amount of the remaining months on an annual policy.
-For example, if a policy costs $1500 annually and it’s cancelled after six months, assuming there are no penalties, the policyholder would be entitled to around $750 as a refund.
+For example, if a policy costs $1500 annually and it’s canceled after six months, assuming there are no penalties, the policyholder would be entitled to around $750 as a refund.
 When insurance is paid for on an annual basis it’s still possible that the issuing company will charge a cancellation fee, but this normally only happens during the first couple of months of the policy.

-If the insurance company only uses the short rated refund policy there is a different process that they need to follow.
-They may have to deduct the cancellation fees as per stipulated in the short rate table from your refund amount before issuing it to you.
+If the insurance company only uses the short-rated refund policy there is a different process that they need to follow.
+They may have to deduct the cancellation fees as stipulated in the short rate table from your refund amount before issuing it to you.
 It is a good idea to know if your insurer uses the, prorate or short rate method for cancellation terms and then weigh your best option.
 After all, it may not even be worth switching when you consider that your savings could be much less compared to the cancellation penalty when you change your insurer.
-As each insurance provider may handle cancellations differently, so it is important to contact the provider and find out exactly what the fees are before cancelling the policy.
+As each insurance provider may handle cancellations differently, it is important to contact the provider and find out exactly what the fees are before canceling the policy.

 Can Car Insurance Providers Change Their Quotes